On the right:

 Having momentarily interrupted this work in 1995 in order to devote himself with Marion Einbeck to developing the Time for Peace project (http://timeforpeace.com/origin/), he came back in 2012 on the artistic scene and has returned to his work of serenity.
 His main intention is to put his art in the service of others.

-To generate serenity, beauty and emotion for a wide audience, he had developed an iOS and Android application – "Minutes of Serenity" – ,which, sponsored by Swatch, will soon be internationally launched.
+To generate serenity, beauty and emotion for a wide audience, he had developed an iOS and Android application – "Minutes of Serenity" – ,which, sponsored by one of the most important watch companies, will soon be internationally launched.
 The application consists of providing not only serenity, tranquillity and beauty but also a moment of relaxation for those people who feel stressed by the turmoil of the everyday.
 It opens 6 visual possibilities (form, light, colours with music) for different hours of the day.

-In addition, the TV channel Arte has recently consulted Robert Einbeck for designing new Idents (short sequence shown on television between programs to identify the channel) carrying a certain form of serenity that will be shown between segments of series of broadcasts.
+In addition, an European TV channel has recently consulted Robert Einbeck for designing new Idents (short sequence shown on television between programs to identify the channel) carrying a certain form of serenity that will be shown between segments of series of broadcasts.

-Samples of Swatch and Arte videos could be sent on request.
+Samples of the watch company and TV channel videos could be sent on request.

 He is also currently developing an Artistic Space of Serenity for hospitalized patients and nursing staff in the cardiology department of Professor Leprince at the La Salpêtrière Hospitalin Paris.